tirans/rmidi/tests/README.md

-# Tests for RMIDI
+# Tests for R2MIDI

-This directory contains tests for the RMIDI application.
+This directory contains tests for the R2MIDI application.

 ## Structure